 In San Francisco, he was sent to Letterman General Hospital.
 One week later he was sent to Schenk General Hospital in Clinton, Iowa, for more treatment.
 Next, he was sent to Bruns General Hospital in Santa Fe, New Mexico to have three vertebrae of his spine fused.
 While a POW he had tuberculosis which had damaged his spine.
 He was discharged on July 24, 1946, and transferred to Glen Lake Sanitorium Minnetonka, Minnesota, where he remained for a year before he returned to Brainerd.
 Since he had not registered with Selective Service, he registered on August 16, 1946, and named his mother as his contact person.
 For identifying marks, he said he had two scars on his back, one scar on his forearm, and two scars above his left eye.
 The scars above his eye and on his forearm were the results of being a POW.
 His registration indicated he was a discharged veteran.
 When asked about his POW experience, he said, “I am very fortunate to be back in the United States.”

 While he was a POW, his mother had moved to Saint Cloud, Minnesota.
-He finally returned home to Brainerd on August 17, 1946.
+He finally returned home on August 17, 1946.
 He attended college at St. Cloud State University and earned a Bachelor of Science degree.
-He married, Mary Ellen Foley, and the couple became the parents of nine children.
-He worked for Capital Geers for 33 years before retiring.
-After he retired he worked as a barber for the homeless at the local VA Medical Center.
+He married, Mary Ellen Foley and the couple became the parents of nine children.
+To support his family, he worked for Capital Geers for 33 years before retiring.
+After he retired, he worked as a barber for the homeless at the local VA Medical Center.

 Kenneth J. Porwoll passed away on November 11, 2013, in Roseville, Minnesota, and was buried at Ft.
 Snelling National Cemetery, Minneapolis, Minnesota.